What Is the SAFER SKIES Act?

 Authority Duration

-The counter-drone authority granted to SLTT agencies under the SAFER SKIES Act expires after four years from the date of enactment unless Congress passes reauthorization legislation.
-Agencies should build compliant programs now to take full advantage of the authority window and position themselves for any future reauthorization.
+The counter-drone authority granted to SLTT agencies under the SAFER SKIES Act sunsets December 31, 2031 unless Congress passes reauthorization legislation.
+The interim final rule is subject to change; the public comment period closes September 4, 2026.
+Agencies should build compliant programs now to take full advantage of the authority window.

 Ready to build your compliance program?